 Research summary: Research covering mine restoration of an active gold mine(Macraes) and a closed gold mine(Wangaloa) including acid mine drainage.; Heavy and dangerous metals are naturally occurring in many geological formations and especially in mineralised zones.
 Often the process of mining can enhance the concentrations in the environment.

-Dr Tina Summerfield – Botany
+Associate Professor Tina Summerfield – Botany

 Research summary: Toxic cyanobacteria: In collaboration with Dr Susie Wood and Dr Lesley Rhodes at the Cawthron Institute, we are examining the impact of toxin-producing cyanobacteria on Pacific Oysters.